Strong Organizations: A Plea

 — Sally Blount, Dean of the Kellogg School of Management at Northwestern University

 Sally Blount made these comments in 2010.
 She was being interviewed — along with two other great business school deans — by Tom Ashbrook for his radio show OnPoint.
+When she made those comments, the global population was just shy of 7 billion people.
+In the decade since, it as grown by another half a billion people.

 Why We Need Strong Organizations